GOLDEN DESERT DEBATE TOURNAMENT AT UNLV

 Generally, I don’t think people do enough work comparing/explaining their competing models of debate and its benefits other than “they exclude critical discussions!!!!”

-For the aff: Having advocacy in the direction of the topic >>>>>>>> saying anything in the 1AC.
+For the aff: Tying your criticism to the topic >>>>>>>> saying anything in the 1AC.
 I’ll probably be a lot more sympathetic to the neg if I just have no clue what the method/praxis of the 1AC is in relation to the topic.
-I think the value of planless affs come from having a defensible method that can be contested, which is why I’m not a huge fan of “refusal” affs or advocacies not tied to the topic.
-Not sure why people don’t think perms in a method debate are not valid - with that being said, I can obviously be convinced otherwise.
+I think the value of planless affs come from having a defensible method that can be contested, which is why I’m not a huge fan of advocacies not tied to the topic.
+Open to perms in method debates, but is something that can be debated.
 I prefer nuanced perm explanations rather than just “it’s not mutually exclusive”.

 For the neg: I don’t really buy procedural fairness - I think to win this standard you would have to win pretty substantial defense to the aff’s standards & disprove the possibility of debate having an effect on subjectivity.
 I don't think I'd never vote on fairness, but I think the way that most debaters extend it just sound whiney and don't give me a reason to prefer it over everything else.
+Impacts like agonism, legal skills, deliberation, etc are infinitely more convincing to me.
+Absent a procedural question of framework, I am just evaluating whether or not I think the advocacy is a good idea, not that I think the reading of it in one round has to change the state of debate/the world.

-Topicality
+Topicality / Theory

 I default to competing interps.
 Explanations of your models/differences between your interps + caselists >>>>> “they explode limits” in 10 different places.
-Please please please please do impact comparison, I don’t want to hear “they’re a tiny aff and that’s unfair” a bunch.
+Please please please please do impact comparison.

 Ethics Violations/Procedurals